Blog

 Daniel HnykDaniel Hnyk

-We built a pipeline that scans 18 community sources every morning, classifies opportunities with a 13-question rubric, and drafts responses.
+A Claude Code pipeline that scans 18 communities every morning (Reddit, HubSpot, Salesforce, StackOverflow), classifies opportunities with a 13-question rubric, and drafts responses.
 2-3% signal rate.
-The hard part isn't running it - it's knowing what to look for.
+The hard part isn't running it.
+It's knowing what to look for.

 March 6, 2026·